 Is purchasing driftwood a good idea?
 Where to buy?

-For a 125 gallon tank, say, I’d always choose to go outside and find me a nice large chunk of driftwood.
+For a 125 gallon tank, say, I’d always choose to go outside and find myself a nice large chunk of driftwood.
 However, if you’re an owner of a smaller tank (anything below 75 gallons) it may not be needed.

 There are times when I am either too busy or simply too lazy to spend a day looking for a good fit for my aquarium.
 These days I prefer to get mine online.
 Local fish stores sell them too, but the variety is not so great.

 If you want to buy yours from a fish store ask if it has been treated.
 If you’re lucky it might be.
 If you have limited access to fish stores, I suggest checking whatever is closeby anyway, before going for the online purchase.
 The only resource you could waste is time.

 Now, there are plenty of online stores that offer driftwood for sale.
 However, retailers there sell it for home decoration purposes, so it strikes me as a bit overpriced.
 Another reason I’m not shopping from them is that the wood itself might be treated with preservation chemicals, which is a big no-no for fish.
 I don’t usually like taking chances when it comes to an aquarium.